OneOfEleven/M181-LCR-Meter-Firmware/README.md

 ## Buttons ..

-- Press the HOLD button to hold/pause the display
+- Press the HOLD button to toggle display hold/pause
 - Press the S/P to toggle between serial and parallel mode
 - Press the RCL button to cycle through the R, L and C modes (inc their fast modes) -